Alexander I of Serbia: Marriage

 In the summer of 1900, King Alexander suddenly announced his engagement to Draga Mašin, a disreputable widow of an obscure engineer.
 Alexander had met Draga in 1897 when she was serving as a maid of honor to his mother.
-Draga was nine years older than the king, unpopular with Belgrade society, well known for her allegedly numerous sexual liaisons, and widely believed to be infertile.
+Draga was nine years older than the king, unpopular within Belgrade society, well known for her allegedly numerous sexual liaisons, and widely believed to be infertile.
 Since Alexander was an only child, it was imperative to secure the succession by producing an heir.
 So intense was the opposition to Mašin among the political classes that the king found it impossible for a time to recruit suitable candidates for senior posts.

-Before making the announcement, Alexander did not consult with his father, who had been on vacation in Karlsbad and making arrangements to secure the hand of German Princess Alexandra Karoline zu Schaumburg-Lippe, sister of Queen Charlotte of Württemberg, for his son, or his Prime Minister Dr. Vladan Đorđević, who was visiting the Universal Exhibition in Paris at the time of the announcement.
+Before making the announcement of his intended engagement, Alexander did not consult with his father Milan, who had been on vacation in Karlsbad and making arrangements to secure the hand of the suitable German royal, Princess Alexandra Karoline of Schaumburg-Lippe, member of an ancient House of Lippe, sister of the Queen of Württemberg, for his son.
+Before the conclusion of the proposed marriage, the governments of Germany and Austria promised Serbia a dowry of one million, as the king, after marrying the German princess, would sign a military treaty bringing Serbia into the Triple Alliance.
+Alexander neither consulted his Prime Minister Dr. Vladan Đorđević, who was visiting the Universal Exhibition in Paris at the time of the announcement.
 Both immediately resigned, and Alexander had difficulty in forming a new cabinet.
 Alexander's mother also opposed the marriage and was subsequently banished from the kingdom.

 Opposition to the union seemed to subside somewhat for a time upon the publication of congratulations of Nicholas II of Russia to the king on his engagement and of his agreement to act as the principal witness at the wedding.
 The marriage duly took place in August 1900.
 Even so, the unpopularity of the union weakened the king's position in the eyes of the army and the country at large.